 RouteStandard ascent - from the Čez Brežiče col -

 There are two major gendarmes to the West of the col. The path starts by descending a little on the north side and circles the obstacle at its base before reaching a grassy saddle.
-Soon avoiding difficulties to the left, follow the still faint path along partially grass covered, lower angle slopes to the summit.
+Soon then avoiding difficulties to the left, follow the still faint path along partially grass covered, lower angle slopes to the summit.